ceph/ceph-nvmeof/README.md

 Devel containers provide the same base layer as the production containers but with the source code mounted at run-time.

-### Adding, removing or updating Python depedencies
+### Adding, removing or updating Python dependencies

 Python dependencies are specified in the file `pyproject.toml` ([PEP-621](https://peps.python.org/pep-0621/)), specifically under the `dependencies` list.